ExpReS-VLA: Specializing Vision-Language-Action Models Through Experience Replay and Retrieval: Experiments

-\textbf{Qualitative Analysis.} Failed cases for baseline methods typically involve: (1) repeated unsuccessful grasping attempts at previously failed positions, (2) confusion between similar objects, and (3) inability to recover from initial mistakes. \methodAbbr{} avoids these failure modes through explicit contrastive learning from past failures.
-Notably, in the ``Push bowl near glass'' task, \methodAbbr{}(-C) achieved perfect 30/30 success while the full \methodAbbr{} model recorded 29/30.
-Video analysis revealed that the single failure was caused by a transient shadow artifact from overhead lighting during that specific trial, creating a visual distortion that the contrastive loss may have made the model more sensitive to.
-This isolated incident suggests that while contrastive learning generally improves robustness, it can occasionally increase sensitivity to spurious visual features, a trade-off worth investigating in future work.
+\textbf{Qualitative Analysis.} Baseline failures typically involve repeated grasping at failed positions, confusion between similar objects, and inability to recover from mistakes. \methodAbbr{} avoids these through contrastive learning from past failures.
+The single failure case (29/30 on Push bowl) was traced to a transient shadow artifact, suggesting contrastive learning can occasionally increase sensitivity to spurious visual features.

+\textbf{Retrieval Quality Analysis.} The top-5 retrieved experiences achieve a mean cosine similarity of 0.91 with the query embedding, compared to 0.53 for random sampling.
+Furthermore, 89\% of retrieved experiences correspond to the same task as the query, remaining stable at 85\% under OOD conditions.
+This high retrieval quality explains why RAG provides the single largest performance gain in our ablation studies.